-3.1 Scope of Work
+3.1 SCOPE OF WORK

-This geotechnical exploration consisted of drilling three (3) borings within the footprint of the planned structure.
-The borings were drilled to a planned depth of fifteen (15) feet beneath existing grade.
-The boring locations can be seen on the Boring Location Plan included in Appendix A.
+This geotechnical exploration consisted of drilling two (2) borings within the footprint of the planned structure and three (3) borings in the associated pavement areas.
+The structure and pavement borings had planned depths of 15 and five (5) feet beneath existing site grade, respectively.
+The boring locations can be seen on the Boring Location Plan which is included in Appendix A.